 203007 July 24th 1968 – Arrival

 203010 The tank commander is Captain Darrell Blalock, the Company C Commander.
+Riding the loaders hatch is his trusty F.O., Rich Anderson (call sign 87I).
 The bridge, just downstream of this shot had been washed out by a big flood.
 It was the main supply route to our units in the north.
 The engineers came in and built a floating bridge at this site.
 Later the 1/77th moved out of Cam Lo combat base and moved to LZ Nancy.
 August 1968.

 203015 Mine damage on Tank A-34 that occurred during Operation Sullivan September 13, 1968.
 Tank A-34 had backed over a mine in the Market Place area south of Hill 56 during the closing hours of the operation.
 No one was injured, but Merton Teixeira (3rd PSG) was very concerned for his driver, Kevin Dunne who was not answering calls over the intercom due to having some problem with the switch on his CVC helmet.
 Operation Sullivan was the first (and last) large armored mission of its type into the DMZ.